 At the local store: indiebound.org

-IKE'S MYSTERY MAN shows that Eisenhower's National Security Advisor Robert "Bobby" Cutler -- working alongside Ike and also the Dulles brothers at the CIA and State Department -- shaped US Cold War strategy in far more consequential ways than has been previously understood.
-Bobby also left behind a six-volume intimate diary which reveals that he was in love with a man half his age, NSC staffer Skip Koons.
-Their friend Steve Benedict, who also was gay, became Ike's White House Security Officer, at a time when Executive Order 10450 banned anyone suspected of "sexual perversion", i.e. homosexuality, from any government job, let alone positions that provided access to our nation's most sensitive secrets.
-In addition to Bobby's diary, IKE'S MYSTERY MAN relies on thousands of personal letters, interviews, and previously classified archives to tell a gripping story that has never before been told.
+Ike's Mystery Man shows that Eisenhower's National Security Advisor Robert "Bobby" Cutler -- working alongside Ike and also the Dulles brothers at the CIA and State Department -- shaped US Cold War strategy in far more consequential ways than has been previously understood.
+Bobby also left behind a six-volume diary which reveals that he was in love with a man half his age, NSC staffer Skip Koons.
+Their friend Steve Benedict, who also is gay, became Ike's White House Security Officer.
+In addition to Bobby's diary, Ike's Mystery Man relies on thousands of personal letters, interviews, and previously classified archives to tell a gripping story that has never before been told.

 PRAISE"History is never set in stone.
 Peter Shinkle has found in the diary and letters of Robert “Bobby” Cutler, President Eisenhower’s National Security Advisor, an extraordinary story of an able public servant, a man who held the nation’s most sensitive secrets, who also happened to be gay — at a time when such a thing was supposed to be impossible.
 Therein lies a gripping, moving tale." — Evan Thomas, author of Ike's Bluff: President Eisenhower's Secret Battle to Save the World